MACD Technical Indicator Oscillator Analysis Fast Line and SignalLine

 Construction of MACD

-MACD uses 2 EMAs + a smoothing out factor (12, 26 Exponential MAs & 9 smoothing periods)
+MACD uses 2 EMAs + a way to smooth things out (12, 26 Exponential MAs & 9 smoothing times)

-MACD only plots two lines - the MACD fast line & the MACD signal line
+The MACD only features two lines - the MACD fast line and the MACD signal line.

-MACD Lines - MACD Fast Line and MACD Signal-lines Index Trade Signals
+Analysis of MACD Lines - Trade Signals Generated by the MACD Fast Line and MACD Signal Lines.

 - The Fast Line is the difference between the 26 EMA & 12 EMA

-- The Signal-line is the 9 period moving average of MACD fast line.
+- The Signal-line is the 9 period MA of MACD fast line.

 Implementation of MACD Indicator

-MACD implements the MACD line as a continuous line while the signal line is implemented as a histogram.
-These 2 MACD LINES are then used to generate trading signals using the cross-over strategy method.
+MACD utilizes the MACD line in a continuous format, whereas the signal line is represented as a histogram.
+These two MACD LINES are then employed in concert to generate trade signals through the method of line crossover.

-Values above the center-mark are considered bullish trading signals while those below are bearish signals.
+Readings above the center mark are viewed as bullish signals, while those below are considered bearish signals.

 The MACD being an oscillator indicator, oscillates above & below this center line.